noveoko/cabin_horse_llm_benchmark/README.md

 # cabin_horse_llm_benchmark (updated July 2025)
 See how LLM models perform when asked to generate a 3D model using a plaintext format called OBJ

+the prompt used:
+*generate the following scene using the OBJ file format as a text file: a 19th century wooden cabin with a horse standing next to it*

 # June 2025

 ## Claude Sonnet 4